Back to Guides

 How Watched-Folder Auto-Delivery Works on MangaSendr (2026 Guide)

-A complete walkthrough of MangaSendr's watched-folder auto-delivery feature on the desktop app: how new manga files become new Kindle chapters automatically, what controls you have, and what to expect on the free tier.
+A complete walkthrough of MangaSendr's watched-folder auto-delivery feature on the desktop app: how new manga files become new Kindle chapters automatically, what controls you have, and what's included in the free trial.

 Auto-delivery is the feature that lets you stop opening the app every time you save a new manga volume.
 Point the MangaSendr desktop app at a folder — your Downloads, a cloud-sync folder, a NAS mount, wherever your manga lands.
 From that point on, new CBZ, EPUB, PDF, or image folders get converted and emailed to your Kindle on their own.
 No browser tab to open, no button to press.

-This guide walks through exactly what happens behind the scenes, what knobs you can turn, and what to expect on the free tier.
+This guide walks through exactly what happens behind the scenes, what knobs you can turn, and what's included in the free trial.

 The 30-second version